What to see in Charleston

 bench swing on pier Charleston

 I was delighted to find Rainbow Row, the COLORS!
-We took some pictures there, along with lots of others, swapped with someone walking by, which was nice.
-It was by a delightful accident that we were coordinating with the colors there, too!
+We took some pictures there.
+It was such a cool little street.

-{A friend send me the turquoise earring from Rustic Wren, and I just love the contrasting POP of color they brought to my outfit}
+{A friend sent me the turquoise earring from Rustic Wren, and I just love the contrasting POP of color they brought to my outfit}

 Rainbow Row pictures Charleston